-The proceeds made by the sale or disposal of old assets can be invested into new business assets to defer the chargeable gain.
+Capital gains may be liable on the proceeds made by the sale or disposal of old assets.
+Investing the profit into new business assets can defer the chargeable gain.

 The effect of Business Asset Rollover Relief is that you can delay or defer paying Capital Gains Tax until you actually sell the new trading asset.

 At that time you may then be required to submit a tax payment for the gain from the original asset (old business asset).

 Spouses and civil partners get classed separately for roll-over relief.
 But, in most cases you may be eligible to claim:

 You may be able to claim relief on certain business assets such as property, land, fixed plant, or machinery.
 But, to qualify for Capital Gains Tax Rollover Relief: